ghayat2/Agnostic_Fairness/README.md

 * The other scripts of the folder are briefly mentioned below:

 | File | Description
 | :--- | :----------
 | adversial\_model.py | Baseline model, see: [1].
 | calibrated\_eq\_odds\_postprocessing.py | Baseline model: see [2]
 | disparate\_impact\_remover.py | Baseline model, see [3]
 | reject\_option\_classifier.py | Baseline mode, see [4]
-| evaluate.py | Evaluates a trained model based on multiple fairness metrics
+| evaluate.py | Evaluates a trained model against multiple fairness metrics
 | fairness\_metrics.py | Contains every fairness definition mentioned in the report and more
 | load\_dataset.py | Preprocesses the datastet and prepares it for training
 | logistic\_regression\_model.py | Contains the model as well as methods to train and evaluate it